olavoparno/git-commits/README-template.md

 * TypeDoc declarations throughout the project
 * Better componentization definition
 * Decentralization of styles either with continued SCSS usage or with styled-components
+* Add display functionalities when clicking the commit